specklesystems/speckle-docs-OLD/dev/connectors-dev.md

 - **custom logic** specific to the host application (for selecting elements, saving senders and receivers in the project file etc)
 - **a converter** to convert between the host application and Speckle geometry and BIM elements

 For the purpose of this tutorial, we'll be using a user interface called [DesktopUI](/user/ui) currently in use by our Revit, Rhino, AutoCAD and Civil 3D connectors.
-But you can of course create your own or use whatever the host application you are integrating with provides (eg visual programming),
+But you can of course create your own or use whatever the host application you are integrating with provides - that's the case of visual programming software.

 ## Getting started